apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 #.
 With Flume sink, but no source - it is a low-latency, fault tolerant way to send events from Kafka to Flume sinks such as HDFS, HBase or Solr

-This version of Flume requires Kafka version 0.9 or greater due to the reliance on the Kafka clients shipped with that version.
+This version of Flume no longer supports older Kafka versions (0.8.x) and requires Kafka version 0.9 or greater due to the reliance on the Kafka clients shipped with that version.
 The configuration of the channel has changed compared to previous flume versions.

 The configuration parameters are organized as such: